-So what’s the implementation dip about?
-Is it that implementation becomes slow because of a lack of consensus?
+Does the implementation becomes slow because of a lack of consensus?
 Yes, now we are getting to the real stuff.
 Good change management strategy doesn’t go ahead with the implementation of the change without building strong consensus and bringing every stakeholder, small or big, on the same level.
-A ‘Michael Fullan Change Theory’ definition of the implementation dip would be the drop in workforce productivity when an organization wide change is implemented.
+A ‘Michael Fullan Change Theory’ definition of the implementation dip would be the drop in workforce productivity when an organization-wide change is implemented.
 Others also refer to a Change Valley of Death or the Change Curve but it’s essentially related to commitment and doubt.
 The productivity drop occurs because it takes time to adjust to the change.
 Just like it takes time for a vehicle to pick up speed after hitting a speed bump.
 This is what we are talking about:

 That means, irrespective of how well change is managed, it’s not going to be a smooth, straightaway-climbing-in-productivity ride?
 Correct, change is a well-intentioned speed bump so yes it’s definitely not going to be smooth in terms of overall productivity.
 Productivity will fall for a certain period of time and managing that dip as part of the overall change management picture is as important as managing change.

 How long does the implementation dip last?
-Is it a like a few days, months or years, what is it?
+Is it a few days, months, or years?
 Well, it’s hard to say.
 Michael Fullan didn’t describe how long it will last.
 But it really depends on the case.
 Suffice to say that it would be really long if proper change management steps haven’t been followed.
 In fact, it wouldn’t be a dip in the case of poorly implemented change, it would be a freefall.

 How’s that?
-So, a very critical aspect of change is the part (and pretty common these days) where you go on a digitization/modernization drive and subscribe to a new software product, which is supposed to be what 80% companies are expected to do by 2020.
+A very critical aspect of change is the part where you go on a digitization/modernization drive and subscribe to a new software product, which is supposed to be what 80% companies are expected to do by 2020.
 Or alternatively, you might be switching software vendors or IT providers.
 Either way, it’s a new software product that your employees will take time getting used to and using it in an optimum manner.
 Getting used to will take time and is probably the biggest contributor to the horizontal stretch of the implementation dip in the graph.
 Simply put, the faster your employees get used to the new software product, the faster your business will be back to productivity.

 Is this just limited to the implementation dip and getting back on track?
-Good one.
 Not at all.
-Getting new users up to speed with a new software product is just one half.
+Getting new users up to speed with a new software product is just one-half.
 It will get you out of the implementation dip.
 But what’s the whole point of organizational change?
-Change is supposed to get you to a level of productivity which is higher than it was previously.
+Change is supposed to get you to a level of productivity that is higher than it was previously.
 So, a very important part of change management is also about getting software product users to exploit the product to its fullest potential and extract the maximum out of it.
 And that needs some good employee training.

 No, training is not such a big deal.
-Software products come bundled with training resources, there’s access to video tutorials, classroom training etc. Really?
+Software products come bundled with training resources, there’s access to video tutorials, classroom training, etc. Really?
 Think again.
-These are not simple on click software applications we are talking about.
-Applications like Salesforce are really complicated and take a lot of time to understand and getting used to.
+These are not simple one-click software applications we are talking about.
+Applications like Salesforce are really complicated and take a lot of time to understand and get used to.

-Not exactly.
-But does this prolong the implementation dip?
-Of course it does.
+Does this prolong the implementation dip?
+Of course, it does.
 This is the precise reason the implementation dip is longer than usual.
 Traditional learning methods cause productivity to stutter.
 You will reach desired productivity levels but much, much later than you should.